top of page

 • Family Therapy Sessions are online or in-person in Edinburgh (depending on your location/availability)

-If you’re a professional looking to refer a family, commission support, or request consultation/training, please visit or Professionals Page Here
+If you’re a professional looking to refer care experienced children, young people and their families for family therapy or commission family therapy support please visit or Professionals Page Here

 UKCP logo for family therapy accreditation